Fort Magsaysay: Description

+Fort Magsaysay also features a rest and recreation (R&R) facility known as the Pahingahan Complex (from the Filipino word pahingahan, meaning "a place of rest").
+The complex is situated on the shores of a man-made lake within the base and offers recreational activities such as kayaking and hiking on nearby trails.
+Located in northwestern Luzon, near Manila, Fort Magsaysay is surrounded by agricultural areas that produce tropical fruits, rice, and other vegetation.
+Livestock, including chickens—some of which are used in cockfighting—are also present and contribute to the base’s food supply.
+Common modes of transportation in the area include jeepneys, tricycles, motor vehicles, and carabaos.
+The facility also serves as a hub for rest and recreational activities for military personnel.

 Modernization

 The Department of National Defense's plans to expand and modernize the Philippine Army, Fort Magsaysay has been designated as the AFP's National Training Center (NTC).
 The NTC's mission is to upgrade and train at battalion level.
 In a period of 6 years, more than 72 Army Battalions and 12 Marine Battalions have gone through the NTC's program at Fort Magsaysay.

 The fort acquired a fleet of trucks and ambulances worth P98.3 million on May 23, 2016.